 The real test was let DH try them.
 I took him a plate and when I came back five minutes later the plate was empty.
 I can’t wait to make another batch for game-day with some Crunchy Chicken Tenders and Avocado Ranch Dip.
 These would also be great as Chowder Fries or Pizza Fries, too.

 If you’re following a keto diet, you should try my keto French fries!

 Perfect French Fries

 - oil for frying

-Peel skin off potatoes.
-Slice into fries, about 1/4 inch thick.
+- Peel skin off potatoes.
+Slice into fries, between 1/4 inch and 1/2 inch thick.
 Use a paper towel and dry potatoes as much as possible.

 - Pour oil into frying pan, about 2 inches in height.
 Drop in potatoes.
 Turn on stove to medium-high heat.
 When oil heats up the potatoes will begin to bubble.
 Continue to let the potatoes fry and bubble until they turn brown and crispy on all sides.
 You may need to use a spatula to separate potatoes so they don't stick together.
 Remove potatoes when done, soaking excess grease on paper towels.
 Serve immediately.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.